 This example shows a manually entered curve with three control points.
-The mid to dark shades have all been lightened, but the brighter shades of the photo (right side) have not changed.
+In this example the mid to dark shades have all be lifted (lightened), but the brighter shades of the photo (right side of the curve) have not been altered at all.